learn-co-curriculum/phase-1-practice-interacting-with-the-dom/README.md

-# Additional Practice: Interacting with the DOM using Events
+# Interacting with the DOM using Events

 ## Learning Goals